sarbogast/development/README.md

 ### Sync Gateway Repository

-The same process applies to the your own Sync Gateway container.
-Create a new automated build repository on Docker Hub called **kitchensync/sync-gateway-config** that's linked to the **kitchen-sync/sync-gateway-conig** GitHub repository.
+The same process applies to the Sync Gateway container.
+Create a new automated build repository on Docker Hub called **kitchensync/sync-gateway** that's linked to the **kitchen-sync/sync-gateway-conig** GitHub repository.

 ## Tutum